 Reason, on the other hand, follows a different What you believe is your thought system.
 Pause and reflect on this truth, and above all, be thankful that it is true..
 Our guide is quiet, gentle, kind and is ready to partner with you to show you how to behave in a Right-Minded, collaborative way.

 You and Reason both know you and your teammates will be much better off when you rise above the battleground and work together as a unified team.
 According to Reason, your team is a wonderful and safe classroom where you re-learn how to live and work as one.

 Reason waits quietly while Ego rants, causing fear, guilt, and anxiety to mount inside you.
 When it gets too painful, you, the Decision-Maker, finally say to yourself, There must be a better way!
 We need better teamwork!

-Expressing your genuine desire for change means you are ready for a When you are facing a challenge such as an Ego attack, and you experience a positive and perhaps surprising moment of revelation, clarity, or sanity, you have achieved a moment of Reason.
-[T.15 – same as the Holy Instant].
+Expressing your genuine desire for change means you are ready for a moment of Reason [T.15 – same as the Holy Instant].

 As you open your mind, looking for a new way, Reason steps gently into your awareness.
 You begin to wake up.
 You remember the attitudes and behaviors you long ago committed to living [your team Work Agreements] before you followed Ego’s advice and fell into the dream.

 As those Right-Minded attitudes and behaviors return to you, you soon find better ways to work and interact with your teammates.
 Together, you grow and evolve, making your collective experience and results better for everyone.